azulejx/the-nanny/README.md

 ## Description

 _A wonderfully coordinated style, matching one of The Nanny's most iconic outfits.
-Basic information on the character Fran Fine, to pique the reader's curiosity._
+Basic information on the character Fran Fine, to pique the reader's curiosity.
+All information collected from various online websites or made up on the spot.
+Image not my own._

 ## Setup/Installation Requirements